-UPX 0233311

-MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE 140 CHARACTERS) MR A SAMPLE AND MR A SAMPLE AND

-<STOCK#>

-013QNA

-Ratification of the appointment of Deloitte & Touche LLP.

-2011 Annual Meeting Admission Ticket
+Proxy - pSivida Corp.

-2011 Annual Meeting of
+Notice of 2012 Annual Meeting of Stockholders

-pSivida Corp.
-Stockholders

-Tuesday, November 29, 2011, 9 a.m.
-(EST)

-Waltham Westin Hotel,

-Cambridge Room,

-70 Third Avenue, Waltham, Massachusetts 02451

-Upon arrival, please present this admission ticket

-and photo identification at the registration desk.

-You may obtain directions to the Annual Meeting by calling our office at (617) 972-6235 or e-mailing our office at afandel@psivida.com

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on November 29, 2011: The proxy statement and the Annual Report for our fiscal year ended June 30, 2011 are available at www.edocumentview.com/PSDV for street holders and www.edocumentview.com/PSDV for registered holders.

-▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ Proxy - pSivida Corp. + Notice of 2011 Annual Meeting of Stockholders Proxy Solicited by the Board of Directors for the Annual Meeting of Stockholders - November 29, 2011 The undersigned hereby appoints David J. Mazzo and Lori Freedman, and each of them, each with the full power of substitution, as proxies to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of pSivida Corp. to be held on Tuesday, November 29, 2011 or at any postponement or adjournment thereof.
+Proxy Solicited by the Board of Directors for the Annual Meeting of Stockholders - December 14, 2012

+The undersigned hereby appoints David J. Mazzo and Lori Freedman, and each of them, each with the full power of substitution, as proxies to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of pSivida Corp. to be held on Friday, December 14, 2012 or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted in the manner directed by the stockholder.
-If no such directions are indicated, each of the Proxies will have authority to vote FOR the election of all nominees and FOR Proposals 2, 3.1, 3.2, 3.3, 3.4 and 4.
+If no such directions are indicated, each of the Proxies will have authority to vote FOR the election of all nominees and FOR Proposals 2, 3.1, 3.2, 3.3, 3.4, 3.5 and 4.

 In his or her discretion, each of the Proxies is authorized to vote upon such other business as may properly come before the meeting.

 (Items to be voted appear on reverse side.)

-B Non-Voting Items Change of Address Meeting Attendance Mark the box to the right if you plan to attend the Annual Meeting.
-Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as name(s) appears hereon.
+B Non-Voting Items

+Change of Address - Please print your new address below.
+Comments - Please print your comments below.
+Meeting Attendance Mark the box to the right if you plan to attend the Annual Meeting.

+C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below

+Please sign exactly as name(s) appears hereon.
 Joint owners should each sign.
 When signing as attorney, executor, administrator, corporate officer, trustee, guardian or custodian, please give full title.

-Date (mm/dd/yyyy) -Please print date below.
-Signature 1 -- Please keep signature within the box.
-Signature 2 - Please keep signature within the box
+Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within the box.
+Signature 2 - Please keep signature within the box. / /